rosal3svictor/JavaScript/README.md

 JavaScript has a `dynamic type` which means that variables don't have to manually define the data type of the value they store.
 Instead, data types are determined **automatically**.
 The distinction between `value` and `variable` is pretty important, because in JavaScript is the _**value**_ that has a type, not the variable.
 So, variables simply store values that have a type.
 We also can assign a new value with a different data type to the same variable previously defined without a problem.

 It also has a weak type, which means that we can perform computations among values of different types.
-Under the hood, JavaScript would make its best effort to concrete the computation you want to perform, making an implicit data type conversion called `Type Coertion` and it has a great impact on how our programs are executed.
+Under the hood, JavaScript would make its best effort to concrete the computation you want to perform, making an implicit data type conversion called `Type Coertion` ([see referencee](https://www.freecodecamp.org/news/js-type-coercion-explained-27ba3d9a2839/)) and it has a great impact on how our programs are executed.
 The data type of a variable is determined when is exceuted the line of code that contains it.
 It depends on the operation that is being perfomed with it.

 ```JavaScript
                                       2 + '1' = 21